-Nobody quite realised the extent of United’s desperation for new signings in 2022 until they had an £8million bid for Arnautovic rejected by Bologna.
+Nobody quite realised the extent of United’s desperation for new signings in the summer of 2022 until they had an £8million bid for Arnautovic rejected by Bologna.

 While the Austria international did okay with Stoke and West Ham, he was firmly in the autumn of his career and a history of racism outraged the United supporters.